 predict water flow and requirements during droughts and

-Our operations prepare for seasonal variations in water
+stormwater flows.
+Our operations prepare for seasonal

-water licence conditions.
+activities to satisfy water licence conditions.

 In addition, there are water management requirements